inocan-group/aws-orchestrate/docs/wrapper.md

 ## Logging

-The context object passed into handler function has a `log` property on it which give you access to a robust logging API provided by `aws-log`:
+The context object passed into handler function has a `log` property on it which give you access to a logging API provided by [`aws-log`](https://github.com/inocan-group/aws-log):

 ```typescript
 const { log } = context;